COOPERATIVE EXTENSION AND ADVISORY SERVICES

 Need

-Because of regulatory complexities and other socio-political factors, cooperative members and the general public continue to be disadvantaged when it comes to accessing quality and timely information, knowledge, and services in managing the functionality of cooperatives and day-today business affairs, and evolving as a "self-regulatory institution."
-Youth and women, the cooperative movement's future, confront further impediments to understanding the nature and advantages of cooperatives and their services.
+Because of regulatory complexities and other socio-political factors, cooperative members and the general public continue to be disadvantaged when it comes to accessing quality and timely information, knowledge, and services in managing the functionality of cooperatives and day-to-day business affairs.

 The cooperative Resource Center is an essential aspect of the cooperative extension and advisory services portal that acts as a platform for stakeholders to collaborate and exchange cooperative-related information and knowledge.
 The CRC includes information on several economic areas/ sectors that are important to cooperative firms.
 The CRC is made up of many major components, including cooperative law (both central and state), information and statistics, programmes and policies, and knowledge and resources.
 This online platform has been designed to be user-friendly in order to give stakeholders with simple access to information and expertise.